Home 9 Blog 9 Towards a GRANULAR territorial typology for rural diversity

 Authors: Mats Stjernberg, Gustaf Norlén, Anna Vasilevskaya & Carlos Tapia, Nordregio

-In this blog post, Mats Stjernberg, Gustaf Norlén, Anna Vasilevskaya, Carlos Tapia from Nordregio, one of the GRANULAR partners, present some of the key considerations towards developing an EU-wide rural typology in GRANULAR.
+In this blog post, Mats Stjernberg, Gustaf Norlén, Anna Vasilevskaya, Carlos Tapia from Nordregio, present some key considerations towards developing an EU-wide rural typology in GRANULAR.
 These considerations are based on the learnings from their “Scoping report on European rural typologies”, published recently in the scope of the GRANULAR project.

 We need a more nuanced understanding of rural diversity and rural-urban interlinkages